Join us & learn new creative ways to deal with difficult emotions

 2021 Workshops for LGBTQIA+, families and allies will begin in September!

-Interested in leading a Pivot Point Creative Workshop?
-Fill out the APPLICATION!
+Interested in teaching a Pivot Point Creative Workshop?
+Fill out the PROPOSAL FORM!

 Pivot Point was made possible through a generous grant from Arts in Society and Next 50 Initiative.
 Arts in Society is a collaborative grant-making program that fosters cross-sector work through the arts by supporting the integration of arts and culture into multiple disciplines critical to the health and well-being of Coloradans.